Dunster Castle garden tour

 Continue along until you reach the next pathway on your right.
 Follow this path as it descends towards the Castle access road and the sign posted as Watermill.
 Cross the access road ahead and continue along the path on the opposite side which brings you to the Pixie Well on your left.
 The path continues down towards the lush planting of the River Garden.

-Described as a plantsman's paradise, Dunster Castle's River Gardens offer a sheltered climate, enabling sub-tropical plants to thrive.
+Described as a plantsman's paradise, the River Gardens offer a sheltered climate, enabling sub-tropical plants to thrive.
 They provide ideal conditions for rhododendrons, azaleas, giant redwood, western red cedar and Douglas fir.
-Alys Luttrell, who lived in the Castle until she died in 1974, introduced most of the shrubs and trees you see today.
-One notable specimen is the handkerchief tree.
+Alys Luttrell, who lived in the Castle until she died in 1974, introduced most of the planting, including the handkerchief tree.
 The River Avill winds its way through the gardens beneath three bridges.
-Lawns Bridge and Lovers Bridge were both commissioned by Henry Fownes Luttrell in the late 18th Century.
+Lawns Bridge and Lovers Bridge were commissioned by Henry Fownes Luttrell in the late 18th century.
 Marshalls Bridge, a modern metal structure, stands between them.

 Follow the path ahead in the direction of the watermill and look out for Alys Luttrells unusual hankerchief tree on your left.
 The path runs parallel with the river and will eventually bring you to Lovers bridge on your left.